 - Alvin Dry Cleaning Pad

-By practicing these drawing tips on how to see and draw the five elements of shading will make your drawings jump off the drawing surface.
+Practicing these drawing tips on seeing and drawing the five elements of shading will make your drawings jump off the drawing surface.

-Identify the full light, halftone, core shadow, reflected light and cast shadow of the subject you are drawing before you put your pencil to the paper.
+Identify the full light, halftone, core shadow, reflected light, and cast shadow of the subject you are drawing before you put your pencil on the paper.